Parth/dotfiles/README.md

 # Awesome Dotfiles

-Simple, but extensive customization of ZSH, TMUX, and Vim.
+Simple, but extensive customization of ZSH, TMUX, and NeoVim.
 ## Setup Options

 There are 3 ways in which you can use this, depending on how much you think you'll be customizing.